-Faculty Forum (August 22, 2023) and Fall Conference (August 24, 2023) are two key beginning-of-year events.
-First day of class of Block 1 starts on Monday, August 28, 2023.
-There is a Fall Break between Block 3 and Block 4.
+Faculty Forum (August 22, 2024) and Fall Conference (August 15, 2024) are two key beginning-of-year events.
+Classes begin with Block 1 on Monday, August 26, 2024.
+There is a Fall Break in the middle of Block 4.

-The college does not close on federal holidays that fall within a block and classes continue on these federal holidays (e.g., Labor Day).
+The college does not close on federal holidays that fall within a block and classes remain in session on these federal holidays (e.g., Labor Day).
 View the full calendar online.
 Please also be aware of religious holidays on the Block Plan.

-The academic year ends with Commencement on Sunday, May 19, 2024.
-Faculty are expected to attend Baccalaureate and Commencement events to celebrate the graduation of the class.
+The academic year ends with Commencement on Sunday, May 18, 2025.
+Faculty are expected to attend Baccalaureate and Commencement events to celebrate the graduation of the class of 2025.
 If you do not own academic regalia, the Office of the Dean of the Faculty covers the rental cost.

-In addition to the regular academic year (fall semester, spring semester), Summer Session provides optional opportunities for taking and teaching additional summer courses.
+In addition to the regular academic year (fall semester, spring semester), Summer provides optional opportunities for teaching additional summer courses.
 Faculty interested in offering summer classes should discuss their interest with their department chairs.
 A call for interest goes to all faculty at the beginning of the fall semester.